 6.4.1 Applicability to language

 C permits the floating-point data types float, double and long double.
-Due to the approximate nature of floating-point representations, the use of floating-point data types in situations where equality is to be tested or where rounding could accumulate over multiple iterations may lead to unexpected results and potential vulnerabilities.
+Due to the approximate nature of floating-point representations, the use of floating-point data types in situations where equality is to be tested or where rounding could accumulate over multiple iterations can lead to unexpected results and potential vulnerabilities.

 As with most data types, C is flexible in how float, double and long double can be used.
 For instance, C allows the use of floating-point types to be used as loop counters and in equality statements, even though in most cases these will not have the expected behaviour.
 For example